-• On the Selection toolbar, click the Detail button.
-The cursor will now change to .
-Click any member to generate a report for that member.
+On the Selection toolbar, click the Detail button.
+The cursor will now change to Selection toolbar, click any member to generate a report for that member.
 Try clicking on a few members to see the various detail reports.

 You may also open detail reports from within any spreadsheet.